gsdlab/clafer/README.md

      --add-graph               Add a graph to the generated html model ('html' mode only).
 Requires the "dot"
                                executable to be on the system path.
+     --sr --show-references    Whether the links for references should be rendered. ('html' and 'graph' modes only).
      --add-comments            Include comments from the source file in the html output ('html' mode only).
   -? --help                    Display help message